Chandelier Ballroom in Lechuguilla, one of over 100 caves in Carlsbad Caverns National Park

 The entrance to Spider Cave (left) requires climbing down a ladder about eight feet.
 The cave got its name from the usual collection of Daddy Longlegs (or Harvestman) spiders that like to congregate within the first 10 to 15 feet of the cave.
 More of a concern to the lead ranger is the possibility of rattlesnakes at the base of the ladder.
 Immediately after dropping down to the floor of the cave, it is a tight crawl (bottom photo) for about 20 feet.
 I recommend elbow and knee pads for this off-trail tour.

-The National Park Service is mandated “to conserve the scenery and the natural and historic objects and the wild life therein and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations.”
-(The quoted verbage is from the NPS organic act of 1916).
-One very special resource within the boundaries of Carlsbad NP is likely best protected by limiting its explorations by the masses, to a virtual one.
+The National Park Service is mandated “to conserve the scenery and the natural and historic objects and the wildlife therein and to provide for the enjoyment of the same in such manner and by such means, as will leave them unimpaired for the enjoyment of future generations.”
+(The quoted verbiage is from the NPS organic act of 1916).
+One very special resource within the boundaries of Carlsbad NP is likely best protected by limiting its explorations by the masses to a virtual one.
 Lechuguilla Cave is the second deepest limestone cave in the United States and one of the ten longest caves in the world (over 145 miles).
-From the park’s website is a great description of what Lechuguilla contains.
-“A fantastic array of rare speleothems, some of which had never been seen anywhere in the world, includes 20-foot (6 m) gypsum chandeliers, 20-foot (6 m) gypsum hairs and beards, 18-foot (5.5 m) soda straws, hydromagnesite balloons, cave pearls, subaqueous helictites, rusticles, u-loops and j-loops.”
+From the park’s website is a great description of what Lechuguilla contains, “A fantastic array of rare speleothems, some of which had never been seen anywhere in the world, includes 20-foot (6 m) gypsum chandeliers, 20-foot (6 m) gypsum hairs, and beards, 18-foot (5.5 m) soda straws, hydromagnesite balloons, cave pearls, subaqueous helictites, rusticles, u-loops, and j-loops.”

 Pictured below are some of the phenomenal sights rarely seen in person due to the nature of the cave and the restrictions in place.
-For more on Lechuguilla Cave visit the park’s website at https://www.nps.gov/cave/learn/nature/lechuguilla_cave.htm
+For more on Lechuguilla Cave, visit the park’s website.

 Side Note: Co-discoverer Alan Hale came across the comet while observing the night-time sky in his driveway at his Cloudcroft, New Mexico home, elevation 8,676 ft.

 I pitched my idea of a more permanent programming arrangement and the parks’ acquisition of a telescope to the Chief of Interpretation.
-He was skeptical because I was the only one on staff with descent astronomical knowledge and if I left, he wondered who would do the astronomy programs.
-I informed him that I knew very little about bats before I came to Carlsbad and I learned enough to do Bat Flight programs, so logically the same could be true for other rangers in researching what was needed to do astronomy programs.
-He got my point and now there are regular night sky observing programs using a telescope the park purchased.
+He was skeptical because I was the only one on staff with decent astronomical knowledge, and if I left, he wondered who would do the astronomy programs.
+I informed him that I knew very little about bats before I came to Carlsbad, and I learned enough to do Bat Flight programs, so logically the same could be true for other rangers in researching what was needed to do astronomy programs.
+He got my point, and now there are regular night sky observing programs using a telescope the park purchased.

-Carlsbad Caverns National Park and the surrounding area is rich in natural, cultural and historic resources.
+Carlsbad Caverns National Park and the surrounding area is rich in natural, cultural, and historic resources.
 Easily one could spend several days or more in the area.
-There are 18 sites administered by the National Park Service in New Mexico alone, not to mention Guadalupe National Park (the highest point in Texas is Guadalupe Peak at 8,749 ft and lies within Guadalupe NP) which shares a border with Carlsbad but lies within the state of Texas.
-The following link provides a listing of all the sites https://www.nps.gov/state/nm/index.htm.
+There are 18 sites administered by the National Park Service in New Mexico alone, not to mention Guadalupe National Park (the highest point in Texas is Guadalupe Peak at 8,749 ft and lies within Guadalupe NP), which shares a border with Carlsbad but lies within the state of Texas.
+Here is a listing of all the sites.